Sally gets an invitation to a school reunion

 “Oh, please think about going babe, it would do you good to have a night out.”
 John urged.

 “I don’t know hon, they’ve probably all done amazing things, they’ll be asking about careers and stuff.
-What have I done?
+I mean, what have I done?
 Nothing!”

 “Come here, silly.”
 John held Sally in a warm hug.
 “You’re an amazing person, you’re funny, you make everyone you meet feel special, and you’re a wonderful mum.
 I want you to send off a reply saying you’d love to attend, right now.”
 He urged.

-“The invitation says no partners though, I’m not sure I want to go without you.”
-Sally whined.
+“The invitation says not to bring partners though, I’m not sure I want to go without you.”
+Sally pouted.

 “You’ll have a great time, I’ll be here looking after the kids.
 You’ve been nowhere since the twins were born.”
 He kissed the top of her head gently.

 “You see things in me that others don’t.”
-She smiled up at her tall, handsome husband, wondering, as she did often, how she’d ended up with such a hunk.
+She said, smiling up at her tall, handsome husband, wondering, as she did often, how she’d ended up with such a hunk.

 “I’m the lucky one, you were the prettiest girl at work, I had to snap you up before anyone else did.”

 “And now look at us hon, three kids in five years, sometimes I can’t believe it, can you?”
 Sally asked.

 “I can’t believe how lucky I am, three healthy kids and a beautiful wife, what more can a man ask?
 John said.
 “I’ll make us a coffee, you email the reunion mob, and say you’ll be there.”
 He playfully slapped her round bottom.